Lisvane Art Workshop

 Peter Taylor stood down as chairman of the Art Workshop in July 1995, and became our President.
 Peter was succeeded as chairman by Moira Lloyd, who handed over to me, Ian Philpot, in July 2002 -

 We moved from the Old School to the Memorial Hall in 2000, our first meeting there being on 5th September.
-Our Annual Exhibition has traditionally been in November, though it has sometimes strayed into October or December.
+Our Annual Exhibition has traditionally been in November, though it has sometimes strayed into October or December and even March.
 We have also held exhibitions in Rhiwbina, Whitchurch and in the Norwegian Church.
-This year’s exhibition will be in March!
+This year’s exhibition will be back to November.

 Peter Taylor, our first Chairman and later President, who died in September 2014, aged 91.

-I understand that the main instigator of the Art Workshop was Percy Harvey, the first chairman being Peter Taylor, our President until 2011.
-The original title was simply the ‘Monday Workshop’, the title ‘workshop’ being intended to denote that no tuition is given, the only function of the meetings being ‘to paint’ in company with like-
+I understand that the main instigator of the Art Workshop was Percy Harvey, the first chairman being Peter Taylor, later our President until 2011.
+The original title was simply the ‘Monday Workshop’, the title ‘workshop’ being intended to denote that no formal or regular tuition is given, the only function of the meetings being ‘to paint’ in company with like-